All Episodes

 Get the way this guy ends his column.

-And again, his name is uh Gideon Rochman.
+And again, his name is Gideon Rachman.

-He said, These days the British have learned almost to revel in failure.
+He said, these days the British have learned almost to revel in failure.

 They buy books with titles like the Book of Heroic Failures in large numbers.

-It's quite common for the supporters of a losing English soccer team to chant We're poop and we know we are.
+It's quite common for the supporters of a losing English soccer team to chant, we're poop and we know we are.

 This is not a habit I can see catching on in the U.S. When it comes to managing decline, self-abasement is optional.

-And we are going to fail in managing our decline.
+So this guy's worried that something's going to happen, and we are going to fail in managing our decline.

 But we have to admit it because it's happening.

-Chicoms are going to take over America.
+Chikoms are going to take over.

-Don't want America to be the superpower anymore.
+America don't want America to be the superpower anymore.

 The world hates us.